Liège Cathedral: Completion of works and paintings by Lambert Lombart

 The construction of the west portal under the tower is attributed to dean Thomas Stouten (1556 to 1564): the pediment of this portal is decorated with the arms of coat of Corneille de Berg who succeeded Erard de La Marck who died on 16 February 1538 and Robert who reigned from 1557 to 1564.

 Printing workshop

-The name of dean Jean Stouten (1566-1604) is connected with the introduction of printing in Liége.
+The name of dean Jean Stouten (1566–1604) is connected with the introduction of printing in Liége.
 The first book published in the City was the Breviarium in usum venerabilis ecclesiœ collegiatœ Sti Pauli Leodiensis issued from the press of Gautier Morberius, the first printer in Liège.

 The present church started in 1289, rebuilt in 1528 was completed in 1557.

 The Christ of Del Cour

-After the destruction of the dardanelle erected on the Pont des Arches in 1790, the Christ who had been above this tower since 1663, a work of Jean Del Cour, was transferred there.
+After the destruction of the dardanelle erected on the Pont des Arches in 1790, the Christ which had been above this tower since 1663, a work of Jean Del Cour, was transferred there.
 Since 1861, it has surmounted the interior entrance door.